Faiz38/StoreProcedureSQLInventory/README.md

 ## Currently working on this project
 > - [ ] Make synchonization on t_order andvt_recieved
-> - [ ] Make update quntity on product inventory and keep track of unit left
+> - [ ] Make update quantity on product inventory and keep track of unit left

 ### Here are some ideas to get you started: